Miss Grand Malaysia 2025

 Miss Grand Malaysia 2025 was the 10th edition of the Miss Grand Malaysia pageant, held on 30 July 2025, at the Galaxy Banquet Hall, HGH Convention Centre, Kuala Lumpur.
 Eight contestants competed for the title.

-The contest, which consisted of the traditional attire, sportswear, evening gown, and question-and-answer rounds, was won by Viviana Lin Winston of Sarawak, thereby qualifying her to represent Malaysia internationally at the Miss Grand International 2025 pageant, scheduled to take place on 18 October 2025 in Bangkok, Thailand.
+The contest, which consisted of the traditional attire, sportswear, evening gown, and question-and-answer rounds, was won by Viviana Lin Winston of Sarawak, thereby qualifying her to represent Malaysia internationally at the Miss Grand International 2025 pageant, that took place on 18 October 2025 in Bangkok, Thailand.

 The event was also attended by Miss Grand International 2024 CJ Opiaza of the Philippines and the vice president of Miss Grand International Teresa Chaivisut.